An Interview with R&D on the Key Differences Between the Two Strategies

 Successful media can be manufactured in pilot scale through our Express Media Service™ (EMS) program in just ten business days.
 Alternatively, the initial prototype from the MSP can be further optimized through the Media Development and Optimization Program, which offers customers an even more personalized approach to media development.
 And once the perfect formula is locked in, large volumes of custom media can be manufactured in our state-of-the-art cGMP facilities in California and Japan.

-With over 45 years of industry experience, Irvine Scientific is focused on providing the highest quality cell culture media.
+With over 45 years of industry experience, FUJIFILM Irvine Scientific is focused on providing the highest quality cell culture media.
 We are dedicated to bringing life to products, and ultimately, to the patients who benefit from the resulting therapeutic advances.
-World-renowned for our unwavering commitment to full-spectrum partnership, Irvine Scientific has defined the industry standard in support, innovation, and best-in-class turnaround time.
+World-renowned for our unwavering commitment to full-spectrum partnership, FUJIFILM Irvine Scientific has defined the industry standard in support, innovation, and best-in-class turnaround time.